hellohaptik/chatbot_ner/postman_tests/Readme.md

 input contains the parameters that we pass as query parameters in the GET rquest.
 It must **mandatorily** contain two keys, message and entity_name.

 expected is an array of objects that we get in the response.
-If expected contains multiple objects then the order of those should be exactly as the expected order in the response.

 If you want to create a test case where the output of a request is expected to be null, then specify the test case as follows: